 If I made a donation, where would my money

 Answer: 95% of all proceeds are directed towards the care of our wildlife patients from medications to veterinary visits, to food supplies and enclosure maintence.
 Your donation will make a huge impact to our wildlife patients.
 To make an online donation, click here.

 I might be interested in volunteering.
 How do I start?

 Answer: Volunteers can fill out a volunteer application to see if they are interested in a certain area.
 We will hold volunteer orientations approximately twice a year that new volunteers can attend to learn all about PWRC and our policies and mandates.
-If you are pregnant, on long-term antibiotic or steroid therapy, or have an immunosuppressant disorder, you may only volunteer non-animal related positions, as working with wildlife may cause complications to your health.
+If you are pregnant, on long-term antibiotic or steroid therapy, or have an immunosuppressant disorder, or are allergic to nuts or peanuts, you may only volunteer non-animal related positions, as working with wildlife may cause complications to your health.
 Volunteers under the age of 18 cannot volunteer in the animal care area unless through a school program.
 Once a form is filled out and you will be contacted by the coordinator in that area.
 After the second or three volunteer training session, volunteers must pay their membership fees in order to be covered by our permits.

 I have found a baby wild animal.
 What do I do?

 Read the following section about infant and orphan wildlife.